 The original engine behind NPHarvest.
 Juho invented the core technology during his doctoral research at Aalto University.
 Today, he leads both the vision and the tech with deep expertise and an unstoppable drive for practical impact.

-Joined NPHarvest from McKinsey to drive commercialization and investor growth.
-Sara blends sharp strategic thinking with deep operational insight — scaling up, breaking through, and keeping it all grounded in process.
+Joined NPHarvest from McKinsey & Company to drive commercialization and investor relations.
+Sara blends sharp strategic thinking with deep operational insights gained from experiences across a multitude of organizations in process industries.

-Brings a decade of biogas industry expertise and a sharp instinct for sales.
-Burak bridges market and manufacturing — managing procurement, supply chains, and building the partnerships that keep NPHarvest growing strong.
+Brings a decade of biogas industry expertise.
+Burak bridges market and manufacturing — managing our procurement, supply chains, and building the partnerships that keep NPHarvest growing strong and delivering on-time.

 Fresh out of Aalto University with a focus on water and environmental engineering, Eero works with Juho to soak up the science and safeguard the future of NPHarvest’s core know-how for years to come.